amenzhinsky/iothub/README.md

-# iothub SDK for Golang
+# iothub

-This repository provides Azure IoT Hub SDK for golang and command line tools for device-to-cloud (`iotdevice`) and cloud-to-device (`iotservice`) functionality.
+Azure IoT Hub SDK for Golang, provides both device-to-cloud ([`iotdevice`](iotdevice)) and cloud-to-device ([`iotservice`](iotservice)) packages for end-to-end communication.

-This project in active development state and if you decided to use it anyway, please vendor the source code.
-API is subject to change until `v0.1.0`.
+This project is in active development state and if you decided to use it anyway, please vendor the source code.
+API is subject to change until `v1.0.0`.

 Only **MQTT** is available for device-to-cloud communication at the moment.